About Me

 Here is our recent work on holistic processing and shape perception in vision models

-Link to paper, project page, and tweet-thread
+Link to paper (NeurIPS 2025), project page, and tweet-thread

 drawing